-Welcome to the 2024 South Carolina Envirothon!
+Welcome to the 2025 South Carolina Envirothon!
 This manual contains information you need to know to participate in the program.
 Your participation will prove to be a valuable learning experience for both you as a coach and your students!

 The National Conservation Foundation (NCF) Envirothon is North America's largest environmental competition for high school students.
 The program began in Pennsylvania in 1979 in a single county.
 It had such appeal that by 1988, it expanded into three states and took on a national scope.
-Since that time, the program has grown to include 47 states, 11 Canadian provinces, 2 Chinese delegations, and Singapore.
+Since that time, the program has grown to include most states, Canadian provinces, Chinese delegations, and Singapore.

-The first South Carolina Envirothon competition was held in 1997.
+The first South Carolina Envirothon Competition was held in 1997.
 The program includes an annual Coaches Training, Competition, and participation in the international NCF-Envirothon Competition.
-On the day of the SC Envirothon competition, Friday, April 26, 2024, each team will complete five written exams and perform their Oral Presentation for a panel of judges.
+On the day of the SC Envirothon Competition, Friday, April 25, 2025, each team will complete five written exams and perform their Oral Presentation for a panel of judges.
 This is a rigorous academic competition, not a field trip!
-The team scoring the highest overall score will be sponsored to represent South Carolina at the international NCF-Envirothon Competition scheduled for July 28-August 3, 202, hosted by Hobart and William Smith Colleges in Geneva, NY.
+The team scoring the highest overall score will be sponsored to represent South Carolina at the international NCF-Envirothon Competition scheduled for July 20-26, 2025, hosted by Mount Royal University in Calgary, Alberta, Canada.

 The Envirothon is an educational experience - over the course of several months of study, participants prepare themselves for testing at the six stations.
-The current topic is Renewable Energy for a Sustainable Future.
+The current topic is Roots and Resiliency: Fostering Forest Stewardship in a Canopy of Change.
 This year's Envirothon is a tremendous opportunity to learn more about the issues surrounding this topic, while promoting teamwork and critical thinking skills in your students.